Finding your path is not an act of searching.

 Start your journey.
 Do what you can.
 Drop all expectations, because you do not know where life will take you.

-And if you do not resonate with what I have written, discard it.
+And if you do not resonate with what I have written, put a filter on it, and throw it in the trash.